DataDog/hiring-engineers/answers.md

   * A resource is a particular action for a given service (typically an individual endpoint or query)
     * For a web application: some examples might be a canonical URL, such as /user/home
     * For a SQL database: a resource is the query itself, such as SELECT * FROM users WHERE id = ?
-  * So for the Flask example:
+  * So for my Flask example:
     * flask would be the service
     * /, /api/apm & /api/trace would be the resources
     <img src=screenshots/flask.png>